- Elephants for Good Luck – Elephant Symbolism

 She dreamt that she had been carried away by four spirts (devas) to a place called Lake Anotatta in the Himalayas.
 There she bathed and got dressed in a divine gown.

-As she was resting a small white elephant carrying a white lotus flower in its trunk appeared.The elephant approached her and walked three times around her.
+As she was resting a small white elephant carrying a white lotus flower in its trunk appeared.The animal approached her and walked three times around her.

 The white elephant then entered her right side.
-The elephant vanished and Maya woke up.
+Then it vanished and Maya woke up.

 Ten months later Siddhartha Gautama, the future Buddha was born from her right side.
 During labor she held on to a branch from a Sal tree and felt no pain.